KaioFelps/lti-consumer-poc/.github/docs/message-string.md

 Modules should define translations of strings and use the created identifier as messages.

-Errors and other services should never request a message directly, but rather a identifier for a message string that will be parsed used `translate` further on.
+Errors and other services **should never request a message directly, but rather a identifier for a message string that will be parsed used `translate` further on**.

 ## Defining Message Strings